 - Zoom into the bottom-right corner, then download the cleaned image

-That is the best path when the watermark is the standard visible Gemini star mark and the file has not been heavily altered.
+The local path is best when the watermark is the standard visible Gemini star mark and the file has not been heavily altered.
+Use Pilio's hosted path when the file is a video, the image is messy, or you want a managed AI fallback.

 Best-case input